syncfusion-content/windowsforms-docs/WindowsForms/splitter/FAQ/What-are-the-events-implemented-in-the-SplitterCon.md

 documentation: ug
 ---

-# Events implemented in the SplitterControl in Windows Forms
+# Events implemented in the Windows Forms SplitterControl

-This page explains Events implemented in the SplitterControl in Splitter and more details.
+This page explains Events implemented in the Windows Forms SplitterControl and more details.

-## What are the events implemented in the SplitterControl in Windows Forms Splitter
+## What are the events implemented in the Windows Forms SplitterControl

 The following listed events are implemented in the SplitterControl.